mullvad/mullvadvpn-app-tests/BUILD_OS_IMAGE.md

 For macOS, the host machine must be macOS.
 All other platforms assume that the host is Linux.

-# Creating a base Debian image
+# Creating a base Linux image

+These instructions use Debian, but the process is pretty much the same for any other distribution.

 On the host, start by creating a disk image and installing Debian on it: